ThinkbotsAreFree/Birdy/README.md

 In other words, if a capture has parentheses, they are necessarily balanced.

-This important feature makes structured messaging possible and easy: since peers can manipulate and send s-expression based messages, any kind of data structure can be expressed.
+This important feature makes structured messaging possible and easy: since units can manipulate and send s-expression based messages, any kind of data structure can be expressed.

 ### Control flow

-When a peer receives a message, the message goes through all of the peer's commands, one by one, in order.
+When a unit receives a message, the message goes through all of the unit's commands, one by one, in order.

 When the message flows through an action-command, the action is executed.